 The Work Track discussed the fact that in the 2012 round, the Legal Rights Objections was based on an infringement analysis.
 Some Work Track members noted that infringement, which is typically demonstrated through use, is difficult to prove for an applied-for TLD still in the application stage.
 There was disagreement in the Work Track about whether the existing basis of the Legal Rights Objection remains appropriate for subsequent procedures.
 While some Work Track members considered the standard appropriately high, other Work Track members thought that it was too difficult for trademark owners to prevail in Legal Rights Objection cases where the string had more than one meaning.

 The Work Track considered a strawman redline edit of AGB section 3.2.2.2, which proposed changing the standard from existing legal rights being “infringed” (a policy based on use) to being “abused” (a policy based on bad faith).
-Work Track members expressed concern that the proposal would significantly expand the scope of the Legal Rights Objection and would constitute too significant a shift from the intent of the the original policy.
+Work Track members expressed concern that the proposal would significantly expand the scope of the Legal Rights Objection and would constitute too significant a shift from the intent of the original policy.
 The Work Track continues to accept feedback on the suggested revision.

 (5) Limited Public Interest Objections